 - They appear in the profile.
 Many attributes are shown directly on the profile in Maps and Search, which affects user trust and click-through.

 - They’re category-specific.
 Different business categories unlock different attributes.
-Reviewing the full attribute list for your category is worthwhile — the available attributes change as Google adds options.
+Reviewing the full attribute list for your category is worthwhile, as the available attributes change as Google adds options.

 The most common attribute mistake: ignoring them entirely after initial setup.
 Attributes change in availability, and new ones are added.
 Auditing your attribute list quarterly takes five minutes and is frequently productive.